Kitware/ParaView/Utilities/Doxygen/pages/OffscreenRendering.md

   on-screen mode and hence needs an accessible X server.

 * **Offscreen**: Offscreen simply means that the rendering results are not presented to the user in a window.
-On Linux, this does not automatically imply that an accessible X server is not needed.
-X server may be needed, unless ParaView was built with an OpenGL implementation that allows for headless operation.
   This mode is not applicable to the desktop Qt client and is only supported by the command line executables.